UsenetBig8/STUMP/doc/md/installation.md

 * Procmail
 * Access to a Usenet server with permission to inject approved messages.

+A working knowledge of the command line, how to use a package manager, and how to compile programs in C are required.
+It is also helpful to have root access to the server or at least access to a helpful admin who can perform administrative functions for you.

-NOTE: At this stage, setting up STUMP is not for the newbie.
+**NOTE:** At this stage, setting up STUMP is not for the newbie.
 We hope that this can be simplifies in the future, but at this time it takes some advanced system administration knowledge to get it working.

 ## Initial Setup